nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-**Use case: UC06 - List Contact**
+**Use case: UC06 - List All Contact**

 **MSS**

-1. Talent Manager requests to list persons
+1. Talent Manager requests to list contacts
-2. System shows a list of persons
+2. System shows a list of all contacts

    Use case ends.